Advanced Armament Corporation

 Advanced Armament Corporation (AAC) is an American company that develops and manufactures firearms, firearm suppressors, muzzle devices and related accessories.

 History

 Kevin Brittingham founded Advanced Armament Corporation in 1994 to manufacture sound suppressors, having previously been a distributor for GEMTECH, another suppressor manufacturer.
 Under his direction, AAC grew to be one of the largest suppressor manufacturers in the U.S., including a number of small military contracts.
 Of note, one of AAC's chief suppressor designers is Robert Silvers, creator of the PhotoMosaic.
 In 2009, Brittingham sold the company to Remington Arms.
 Robert Silvers remained at the company as a leader of research and development.
 In early 2015 AAC moved locations from Lawrenceville, Georgia to a new, larger, state of the art facility in Huntsville, Alabama.

-In the bankruptcy auction of Remington Outdoor Company in September 2020, the company was sold to JJE Capital Holdings, LLC.
+Parent company Remington Outdoor Company filed for Chapter 11 bankruptcy protection in March 2018.
+As a result of the bankruptcy auction, the company was sold to JJE Capital Holdings, LLC in September 2020.

+JJE Capital Holdings, which also owns Palmetto State Armory, integrated AAC into its portfolio.
+This acquisition marked a new chapter for AAC, with efforts focused on revitalizing the brand and expanding its product lines, including ammunition and suppressors.
+Under the new ownership, AAC benefits from shared resources and strategic alignment with Palmetto State Armory, allowing for greater innovation and market reach.

 Products

 AAC's suppressor lineup includes models suitable for virtually every firearm caliber between .22 Long Rifle and .50 BMG.
 Rimfire models include the Aviator2, and Element2.
 Centerfire pistol caliber suppressors include the Ti-Rant series and Illusion9 the only true eccentric designed suppressor to utilize factory sights as well as allowing the use of rail mounted accessories on the host firearm, both of which use an interchangeable piston system in their Nielsen device.
 Centerfire rifle suppressors include the M4-2000 (used by numerous military units including the Navy SEALs), 762-SDN-6, SR series, and Cyclone (for .30 caliber precision rifles).

 The company's Titan-QD Fast-Attach suppressor is used on the US Army's M2010 Enhanced Sniper Rifle and the Remington MSR (Modular Sniper Rifle).
 The suppressor eliminates 98 percent of muzzle flash, 60 percent of recoil, and reduces sound by 32 decibels.